Searching for the Moon

 And of course I’ll wander through the booths, attend (and perhaps host) the Birds of Feather sessions in the evenings, as well as the many parties – official and unofficial.
 There will be a bunch of other things that I will almost certainly attend – but this is the rough outline of the talks and sessions which most interest me at the moment – and which I feel are particular highlights of this year’s show – which is, I think, a highly impressive show schedule indeed!

-Posted in Entrepreneurship, San Francisco, geeks, internet, networks, web2.0 | 2 Comments »
+Posted in Entrepreneurship, geeks, internet, networks, San Francisco, web2.0 | 2 Comments »

 March conferences – SXSWi & Web 2.0 Expo SF